z0mbix/rolecule/README.md

 ## Description

-`rolecule` is a simple tool to help you test your configuration management code works as you expect, by creating systemd enabled containers with either docker or podman, then converging them with your configured provisioner (ansible by default).
+`rolecule` is a simple tool to help you test your ansible roles by creating systemd enabled containers with either docker or podman, then converging them with ansible.
 We're basically treating containers as mini VMs.

 Once converged, it will run a verifier to test it all.
-Currently, the only supported provisioner is [goss](https://github.com/goss-org/goss), [testinfra](https://testinfra.readthedocs.io/) will be added soon.
+Currently, the only supported provisioner is [goss](https://github.com/goss-org/goss), but [testinfra](https://testinfra.readthedocs.io/) will be added soon.

-This should speed up testing your roles if you're using virtual machines.
+This should speed up testing your roles if you're using local or remote virtual machines.

 ## Usage